Noctis/kickstart-app/docs/cookbook/New_Http_Action.md

 * reside in the `src/Http/Action` folder,
 * extend the `Noctis\KickStart\Http\Action\AbstractAction` abstract class,
-* contain a method named `execute` which returns a `Response` type object.
+* contain a method named `execute` which returns an implementation of `Psr\Http\Message\ResponseInterface` interface.

-Let's start by creating a file named `DummyAction` in the `src/Http/Action` folder:
+Let's start by creating a file named `FormAction` in the `src/Http/Action` folder:

 ```php
 <?php